HL7/smart-app-launch/input/pages/brands.md

 - Apps display Brands to create a “connect to my health records” UX
 - All details can be published in aggregate (e.g., by EHR vendor, by region, or globally)

-##### Patient-Access Brand Bundle Examples

-The [Patient-Access Brand Examples](example-brands.html) illustrate how providers can represent diverse scenarios including:

-* National laboratory with many locations
-* Regional health system with independently branded affiliated practices that share a patient portal
-* Cancer center affiliated with one portal for adult patients and another portal for pediatric patients
-* Clinical organization that has recently merged and still uses distinct brands

 ### Brand Information